 Only one application per institution is allowed.
-If interested in submitting, please contact Karen Drew (x4824) by February 16, 2018 and submit a 2 page pre-proposal following the NU Procedure for Programs with Limited Submissions.
+If interested in submitting, please contact Karen Drew (x4824) as soon as possible and submit a 2 page pre-proposal following the NU Procedure for Programs with Limited Submissions.

 To qualify for an EHS CC, the applicant institution must have a base of ongoing, independently supported, peer-reviewed research projects clearly dedicated to the study of environmental health sciences or environmental medicine, a substantial portion of which should be supported by NIEHS.
 The research base must exist prior to the submission of an application and will be considered by program staff to determine eligibility.